My Thighs Are the New Thigh Gap

 What did I want from this practice?
 I finally closed my eyes, sighed deeply, and silently repeated my usual mantra: acceptance.

-Coincidentally enough, I was browsing my news feeds this morning when my gaze landed on a headline.
+Coincidentally enough, I was browsing my news feeds the next morning when my gaze landed on a headline.
 “Mermaid Thighs Are the New Thigh Gap,” it crowed.
 The story detailed the latest body-positive message to sweep Instagram: Women are posting photos of their thighs touching with the hashtag #mermaidthighs, in effect giving the proverbial finger to the gap.
 But while it warms my heart to see all this self-love go viral—especially as I thought back to the discomfort of my thighs touching in yoga the previous evening—it also made me take pause.

 If body positivity is about unconditional acceptance—if the goal is to stop scrutinizing a few lousy millimeters of flesh in between our legs—then why are we using touching thighs as the morally superior retort to the thigh gap?
-Moreover, why do so many of the mermaid thigh headlines refer to it as a body-positive trend?
+Moreover, why do so many of the mermaid-thigh headlines refer to it as a body-positive trend?
 Why, pray tell, are we calling it “the new thigh gap?”
 Can my own thighs, in all their fluctuating size and strength, just be the new thigh gap—forever?
-And yours, too?
+And yours too?
 And everyone else’s?

-Over the past couple of weeks, I’ve watched Simone Biles’s beautifully muscled thighs vault her into Olympic history.
+Last summer, I watched Simone Biles’s beautifully muscled thighs vault her into Olympic history.
 On the flip side, I saw Kenyan marathoner Jemima Sumgong’s decidedly slimmer legs carry her to victory as well.
 No one questions the variation in their physiques; to do so would be irrelevant and frankly a little insulting.
 Instead, we celebrate their bodies as remarkable vessels of strength, focus, and commitment.
 But here’s the thing—why do we hold ourselves to such an entirely different standard?
 All of our bodies are remarkable; we all house such incredible strength, resilience, and potential.
 The only difference is that we don’t all hone and channel these qualities into the specific purpose of achieving Olympic gold.

-For most of us, the aim is for our bodies to carry us through the many obstacles and unexpected turns of life—something that deserves the utmost celebration, yet has seemingly become secondary to this global celebration of athletic prowess, as enjoyable as it is to watch.
+For most of us, the aim is for our bodies to carry us through the many obstacles and unexpected turns of life—something that deserves the utmost celebration yet has seemingly become secondary to this global celebration of athletic prowess, as enjoyable as it is to watch.
 Instead, we section off our bodies and squabble over the bits and pieces, pitting what one population sees as aesthetically pleasing against what another thinks is morally better.
 Ultimately, we’re just offering up our bodies to society, weighing the opinions of the masses.
 And by giving up ownership of the one thing that is most profoundly our own, we thus leave ourselves painfully vulnerable to perpetual dissatisfaction.
 Even with time and self-love, these wounds are the most difficult to heal.

 But there is a way out.
 In yoga last night, my own thighs held strong and steady as I maneuvered into poses that have always proven tricky to me, balancing the weight of my entire body, impervious and resilient to the years of harsh words, angry tears, and downright abuse I’ve stacked against them.
 And in spite of the self-criticism that followed me into my practice, I closed it by giving my legs a tight squeeze, grateful for their strength even when my mind struggles to fall in line.
 They did exactly what they were supposed to do.
 Their size and the way they touch had nothing to do with it.
 I remember my word, my mantra: acceptance.
 I'm just starting to understand what it really means.